Logs and Debugging

-Grey runs have been STOPPED or are being replaye
+- Grey runs have been STOPPED or are being replayed

 At the top there is a search bar above the list of workflow runs (and above the list of steps).
 You can use these search boxes to search your logs history by using the search filters available.